leegabriel/eng6-cmda/README.md

 6. Offer the option of predicting the future price of the individual commodity if the user has chosen one of the following:
 <ul>
-<li>Crude Oil</li>
 <li>Copper</li>
 <li>Aluminum (LME)</li>
 <li>Cotton</li>
 <li>Cocoa</li>
 </ul>
-7. Carry out the prediction using an exponential moving average (EMA) on the data*
+7. <strike>Carry out the prediction using an exponential moving average (EMA) on the data</strike>*
-8. Use curve­fitting in order to obtain a predicted price.
+8. <strike>Use curve­fitting in order to obtain a predicted price.</strike>
-9. Use curve­fitting results to generate the predicted price for the day the program is running.
+9. </strike>Use curve­fitting results to generate the predicted price for the day the program is running.</strike>
-10. Query the Internet
+10. <strike>Query the Internet</strike>

 *Also need to devise strategy to deal with sudden and dramatic increase in price

+11. Video.
+12. Writeup.